denten-books/plain-text/1-device.md

 *n+1* order Turing simulations.
 The bottom-most turtle may have its head in the clouds, but its feet rest firmly on the ground.

 The exact plane where the symbolic meets the material is difficult to identify.
 At some imperceptible point software disappears into hardware.
-Such ambiguity leads to controversy in the critical literature, as evidenced by Lev Manovich's playful response to Kittler's "there is no software" argument, in which the latter posits what he calls the "postmodern writing scene."
-"We do not write anymore," Kittler writes.
-"Human-made writing passes through microscopically written inscriptions which, in contrast to all historical writing tools, are able to read and write by themselves" [@kittler_there_1995].
-Kittler sees the paper-bound blueprints for the first integrated microprocessor as the last "real" piece of writing.
+Such ambiguity leads to controversy in the critical literature, as evidenced by Lev Manovich's playful response to Kittler's "there is no software" argument, in which the latter posits what he calls the "postmodern writing scene." "[W]e do not write anymore," Kittler writes. "[H]uman-made writing passes through microscopically written inscriptions which, in contrast to all historical writing tools, are able to read and write by themselves."[@kittler_there_1995] Kittler sees the paper-bound blueprints for the first integrated microprocessor as the last "real" piece of writing.
 Everything written after that point is hardware, because all digital modes of representation, including text, ultimately rest on physical circuit architecture.
 The inability to understand hardware, in this view, precludes all higher modalities of reading, writing, and interpretation.

 Manovich inverts Kittler's argument into "there is only software," by which he means that in a pragmatic sense, software determines the properties of any media object.
-The inversion participates in the perpetual dialectics between idealism and materialism: Hegel and Marx, Marx and Gramsci, Gramsci and Kittler, Kittler and Manovich.
-"What you can do with a particular digital media file can change dramatically," depending on the software, Manovich writes.
-When it comes to digital photographs, to use his example, one application may allow the photographer to crop the image while another may not [@manovich_there_2011, 151].
-From this property-determining aspect of software (and in reference to the work of Alan Kay), Manovich derives the concept of *metamedia*, "a medium that can dynamically simulate the details of any other medium" [@manovich_there_2011, 105-6].
-Software defines the properties of digital manipulation, determining the physics of all higher-order media it simulates [@manovich_there_2011, 150-1].
+The inversion participates in the perpetual dialectics between idealism and materialism: Hegel and Marx, Marx and Gramsci, Gramsci and Kittler, Kittler and Manovich. "[W]hat you can do with the same digital file can change dramatically," depending on the software, Manovich writes.
+When it comes to digital photographs, to use his example, one application may allow the photographer to crop the image while another may not [@manovich_there_2011, 273].
+From this property-determining aspect of software (and in reference to the work of Alan Kay), Manovich adopts the concept of the *metamedium*, "a medium that can dynamically simulate the details of any other medium" [@kay_computer_1984, 59, qtd. in @manovich_software_2013, 105-6].
+Software defines the properties of digital manipulation, determining the physics of all higher-order media it simulates [@manovich_software_2013, 150-1].

 Kittler, would perhaps object that all such higher-order, simulated physics rest on the bedrock of silicon.
 In opening a series of nested software black